influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withCertificateExpirationPolicy(certificateExpirationPolicy)
 ```

-How should CA certificate expiration be handled when `generateCertificateAuthority=true`.
-The default is for a new CA certificate to be generated reusing the existing private key.
+"How should CA certificate expiration be handled when `generateCertificateAuthority=true`.
+The default is for a new CA certificate to be generated reusing the existing private key."

 ### fn spec.clientsCa.withGenerateCertificateAuthority